 - If the handler enters the flight zone behind the point of balance the animal will want to move forward

-To maintain forward movement the handler should step back and out of the animal’s flight zone.
-This rewards the animal for doing what you wanted.
-If the animal stops, the handler should move forward into the flight zone again to motivate movement to begin.
+When your animal begins to move forward the handler should step back and out of the animal’s flight zone.
+This relieves the pressure on your animal and rewards the animal for moving the way you wanted.
+If the animal stops, the handler should move forward into the flight zone again to motivate movement to begin again.
 The handler should be positioned between 45º and 60º behind the animal’s point of balance.

-Working the point of balance in confined alley:
+Working the point of balance in a confined alley:

 Counter Movement - Moving cattle in a working alley